 Set the mood of your wedding by using creative lighting ideas.
 Outdoor lights transform any space into a cozy setting.
 Fill personalized mason jars with fairy lights, and place these mason jars on your tables.
 As the sun goes down, these lights will glow beautifully.
 Use battery-powered string lights inside oversized jars for some extra table lighting outdoors or indoors.

-If you’re looking for a unique way to display the snacks during your cocktail hour, try arranging them on a vintage wagon.
+Vintage wooden decor offers a nice rustic touch for your wedding.
+If you’re looking for a unique way to display the snacks during your cocktail hour, try arranging them on a vintage wooden wagon.
 For an added bit of color, decorate this snack bar with flowers or a garland.
 Create some custom wood cutting boards to elevate your cheese and charcuterie displays.

 22. Adirondack Chair Lounge Area